ohmeow/blurr/README.md

 ## ❗ Updates

 **08/20/2020**
-* Updated everything to work latest version of fastai2 (tested against 0.0.30)
+* Updated everything to work latest version of fastai (tested against 2.0.0)
 * Added batch-time padding, so that by default now, `HF_TokenizerTransform` doesn't add any padding tokens and all huggingface inputs are padded simply to the max sequence length in each batch rather than to the max length (passed in and/or acceptable to the model).
 This should create efficiencies across the board, from memory consumption to GPU utilization.
 The old tried and true method of padding during tokenization requires you to pass in `padding='max_length` to `HF_TextBlock`.
 * Removed code to remove fastai2 @patched summary methods which had previously conflicted with a couple of the huggingface transformers